 By measuring user behavior, understanding the gestures, and real user monitoring using app heatmap analytics, you can efficiently pin down the cause.
 In this blog, UserExperior will provide you with a clear idea of the basic functions of Heatmap analytics so you can set up your app easily.

-These are versatile iOS and Android app analytics tool that assess and collect all touch interactions of users like swipes, taps, pinches, etc. from different screens of an app.
+These are versatile iOS and Android app analytics tools that assess and collect all touch interactions of users like swipes, taps, pinches, etc. from different screens of an app.
 Then this gesture input data is processed and showcased visually for every app screen.

-Moreover, Heatmap analytics helps mobile professionals in measuring UX, understanding if or not the UX is assisting the user’s journey, and recognizing which CTAs or buttons are functioning best.
-Touch Heatmaps can also be tested across different resolutions and versions of your application to obtain an actionable understanding of functionality and compare usability.
+Moreover, Heatmap analytics helps mobile professionals in measuring UX, understanding if or not the UX is assisting the user’s journey, and recognizing which CTAs or buttons are functioning best. app Heatmaps can also be tested across different resolutions and versions of your application to obtain an actionable understanding of functionality and compare usability.

 There are many concepts and functions which go into choosing the gestures of your application and coupling them with the most favorable UI design.
-That function must be monitored closely.
-Touch Heatmap analytics offers you an entire image of your gesture functionality.
+That function must be monitored closely. app Heatmap analytics offers you an entire image of your gesture functionality.
 It displays where users are attempting gestures, alongside location and gesture frequency.

-Mobile app professionals are finding different ways to use touch Heatmap analytics while developing and optimizing their applications.
-It is imperative for recognizing basic user behaviors, mobile app event tracking, identifying usability errors, enhancing ad encounter, comparing version user-friendliness, and running strong A/B tests.
+Mobile app professionals are finding different ways to use app heatmap analytics while developing and optimizing their applications.
+It is imperative for recognizing basic user behaviors, mobile app event tracking, identifying usability errors, enhancing ad encounters, comparing version user-friendliness, and running strong A/B tests.